lisaoude/gifinder-pwa/README.md

 </br>

 I used gulp to minify my CSS with the plugin ```gulp-cleanCSS```, which is a CSS optimizer!
 I have only minified my CSS, because it's my largest file of all (42% of all my code).
-My client side JavaScript is a single file with about 8 lines, so that'll do just fine without minification.
+My client-side JavaScript is a single file with about 8 lines, so that'll do just fine without minification.

 ```
 npm i gulp